symfony/symfony-docs/components/var_dumper.rst

 The ``dump()`` function outputs its contents in the same browser window or console terminal as your own application.
 Sometimes mixing the real output with the debug output can be confusing.
-That's why this component provides a dedicated server to collect all the dumped data.
+That's why this component provides a server to collect all the dumped data.

-Start the server with the ``server:dump`` command and whenever you call to ``dump()``, the dumped data is sent to a single centralized server that outputs it to the console or to an HTML file:
+Start the server with the ``server:dump`` command and whenever you call to ``dump()``, the dumped data won't be displayed in the output but sent to that server, which outputs it to its own console or to an HTML file:

 .. code-block:: terminal